This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Here are some tips for growing asparagus, according to the Farmer’s Almanac:

-• Asparagus plants can take 2 to 3 years to truly get started and produce.
+- Asparagus plants can take two to three years to truly get started and produce.
 Do not harvest the spears in the first year.

-• Plant where there is good drainage, such as in a raised bed.
-First eliminate all weeds from the bed, then add a 2- to 4-inch layer of compost, manure or soil mix.
+- Plant where there is good drainage, such as in a raised bed.
+First eliminate all weeds from the bed, then add a two- to four-inch layer of compost, manure or soil mix.

-• Space asparagus crowns 12 to 18 inches apart.
-Harvest spears at 6 to 8 inches tall and at least ½ inch thick.
+- Space asparagus crowns 12 to 18 inches apart.
+Harvest spears at six to eight inches tall and at least a half-inch thick.
 Ideally eat within two or three days from harvest.

 One of the best ways to cook it is by briefly steaming or blanching it, since this is fast and also preserves nutrients.
-To make blanched asparagus, bring 8 cups water to a boil, season with 2 tablespoons coarse salt, and add asparagus, then boil until tender, 3 to 4 minutes before draining.
+To make blanched asparagus, bring eight cups water to a boil, season with two tablespoons coarse salt and add asparagus, then boil until tender, three to four minutes before draining.

 Does cooking affect the nutrition of asparagus?
 It can, since some antioxidants and vitamins are sensitive to heat.